California earthquake puts early warning system to the test

 Some people received the alert with 10 seconds' notice.
 Because of how the system works, those closest to the center of the earthquake may not have received an alert until they felt shaking, de Groot said.

-Jen Olson, who lives in Arcata about 25 miles (40 kilometers) from the epicenter, said she was awoken by shaking and her phone going off at the same time.
+Jen Olson, who lives in Arcata about 25 miles from the epicenter, said she was woken up by shaking and her phone going off at the same time.
 She’s not sure which woke her up first, but she said the loud noise and bright light from her phone probably helped her realize the severity of the quake.

 Worried about her dog, who was asleep in a crate, she quickly got up and headed for the back door, to either stand in for shelter or to head outside if the house began to collapse.